HitosVilla/TFM_Earthquake_Prediction/README.md

 With this work I don't try to predict future earthquakes, I know that it's not possible.
 My intention is to know them a little bit better and practice some of the models learned during my Master of Data Science.

+### Code Structure

+* [TFM_1_Scraping.ipynb] notebook to download earthquake data from website.

+* [TFM_2_Memo.ipynb] notebook where code in [models] folder is executed and explained step by step.

+* [data]: folder where csv files are stored

+* [front_end]
+    * [TFM_TimeSeries.twb]: Tableau dashboard with 3 storys:
+        1. Relation between depth and magnitude
+        2. Grafic where historical and forecast data, related to maximum magnitude per month/year, is displayed.
+        3. Map where earthquakes are displayed with pagging by month/year

+        Dashboard information can be filtered by area (Patagonia, Puerto Mont, Santiago, Atacama)
+    * ¿?
+* [models]
+    * [common.py]: get_logger and different plots methods
+    * [read_data.py]: generate required data frames for analysis.
+        1. read_data_common: From earthquake.csv file to sismos and all_months dataframes
+        2. read_data_classification: from sismos and all_months dataframes and Temperature.csv file to features_classification dataframe and label_classification series
+        3. read_data_time_series: from sismos and all_months dataframes to frequency_year, time_series_magnitude dataframes
+    * [supervised_models.py]: contains Supervided class with methods for crossvalidation, gridsearchcv and one to find the best model evaluating differents parameters in different models
+    * [time_series.py]: contains TimeSeries class with methods for decompose the series and for Dickey Fuller test

+* [test]:
+    * `unit_test.py`: project unit test to verify everithing is still working after code updates.

+### Index

 This work is divided in 3 parts:

 1. Data Processing and Understanding,